Rumpunzel/rpg-thingy/characters/talents/maneuver.md

 ### Shrug it Off

-When recovering from your own conditions decrease the test's difficulty by **1** (this means you can potentially recover from minor conditions without needing paraphernalia or needing to roll).
+When recovering from your own wounds decrease the test's difficulty by **1** (this means you can potentially recover from minor wounds without needing paraphernalia or needing to roll).

 ---